 Recipient of the 2008 Lewis Quality of Excellence Award

-The Broad Scholar Program is an undergraduate student mentor program initiated in the fall of 1995 to provide more opportunities for first year business students to work closely with faculty members in The Eli Broad College of Business.
-This employment opportunity is similar to the Honors College Professorial Assistantship Program by offering a monthly stipend and experience working with a faculty member in their college of interest.
+The Broad Scholar Program is an undergraduate student mentor program initiated in the fall of 1995 to provide more opportunities for first-year business students to work closely with faculty members in the Eli Broad College of Business.
+This employment opportunity is similar to the Honors College Professorial Assistant Program by offering a monthly stipend and experience working with a faculty member in their college of interest.

 - Gain experience with academic research and/or other scholarly activities

-- Develop a better understanding in major field
+- Develop a better understanding in major business field

-Students must complete an on-line application and meet the minimum eligibility criteria.
+Students must complete an online application.
+Preference is given to those that meet the minimum eligibility criteria: